-The objectives of the QISSEC include four core components:
+The objectives of the QISSEC include three core components:

 - 1. Identify Quality Improvement Gaps in the service delivery of HIV care and treatment across the HIV care continuum.
-You must accomplish this in collaboration with host MOH, stakeholders such as staff directly delivering HIV care and treatment, vulnerable and key populations, and other civil society stakeholders.
+This must be accomplished in collaboration with host MOH, stakeholders such as staff directly delivering HIV care and treatment, vulnerable and key populations, and other civil society stakeholders.
 This objective will establish a clear plan of action that will support facility level capacity and enhancements to infrastructure, while maximizing evidenced-informed quality improvement interventions.
 This is a core component of the project. - 2.
-Implement Quality Improvement Interventions at the site level, using evidence-informed methodologies and best practice approaches that focus on a range of well-defined innovative strategies for HIV service delivery along the HIV care continuum that increase measurable health outcomes (improved retention in care or enhanced viral suppression).
+Implement Quality Improvement Interventions at the site level, using evidence-informed methodologies and best practice approaches that focus on a range of well-defined innovative strategies for HIV service delivery along the HIV care continuum that increase health outcomes.
 Focused on the development of interventions for country-identified gaps in retention in HIV care and treatment and HIV viral suppression, this core component will support communities of learning. - 3.
 Disseminate/Spread Quality Improvement Tools and Resources that are supportive, rapid and scalable, user-friendly, and replicable at the facility level.
 "Spread" in this context is defined as the transfer of knowledge beyond the dissemination point.
 This transfer can be achieved through traditional face-to-face methods or ideally through a cost-effective virtual platform.
-This core component will facilitate the widespread dissemination of tools and resources, and supports indigenous organizations to sustain the monitoring and implementation of QI programs. - 4.
-Measure and Evaluate the Impact of Activities that contribute to scalable and sustainable interventions.
-This core component will demonstrate the appropriateness of identifying the most urgent gaps for quality improvement activities; will highlight the most effective implementation of quality improvement interventions; and acknowledge the most cost-effective and scalable activities for dissemination and spread of quality improvement tools and resources. - Propose methods that you will use to achieve the project's objectives, goals, and intended outcomes.
+This core component will facilitate the widespread dissemination of tools and resources and supports indigenous organizations to sustain the monitoring and implementation of QI programs.

+Propose methods that you will use to achieve the project's objectives, goals, and intended outcomes.
 Objectives should be specific, measurable, realistic, and achievable within the project period.
 Clearly relate the project objectives and goals to the program expectations outlined in Section I of this NOFO.
 Highlight those activities linked to the goals outlined in PEPFAR.
 Describe your proposed approach for improving access to and the quality of services for HIV, other communicable and non-communicable diseases, and other priority health areas.
 This section must include a plan for identifying gaps, implementation of interventions, dissemination, spread, and sustainability of efforts.